inducer/relate/doc/flow.rst

         (Mandatory) A Boolean (True/False) value indicating whether, if the rule applies, the participant may view a list of existing sessions.

-    .. attribute:: lock_down_as_exam_session

-        (Optional) Once this flow has been started, access to all content except for this session on this RELATE instance will be denied.

     .. attribute:: tag_session

         (Optional) An identifier that will be applied to a newly-created session as a "tag".